rmadulka/checkers-app/docs/DesignDoc.md

 CheckAllJumpMove, CheckSimpleMove, and CheckOneJumpMove, those classes review whether a multi-jump move, a simple move, or a force jump move are available, respectively.
 ![Model Tier UML](model.png)
+Shows the UML diagram for the Model Tier
 ![The WebCheckers Web Interface KingJumpMoveValidationStateChart](KingJumpMoveValidationStateChart1.png) The KingJumpMoveValidation() Statechart demonstrates how the method processes on determining whether or not the current move is a valid King Jump Move.
 It initially is called by MoveProcessor and then the